HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/loot_tree.md

 # Trivia

-- The Loot Tree was designed by Emeraldneo
+- The Loot Tree was designed by Emeraldneo.

 # History